pawel2105/battlecreatures/README.markdown

 There is a helper method called `mxit_markup()` that is used to escape strange markup that users potentially use for their user names (which often include smileys).

 There's also a helper method for Shinka advertising that you can insert into the game.
 You will need to sign up with Shinka and add your ID to the environment as `ENV['SHINKA_AUID']`

+All clever things were done by www.github.com/grantspeelman and all the horrible things were done by me.